openhive-network/haf/src/hive_fork_manager/Readme.md

 Hived pushes MASSIVE_SYNC_EVENT and NEW_IRREVERSIBLE_EVENT to mark the block number for which data is consistent so that it can be read directly from the irreversible tables.

-REVERSIBLE BLOCKS is a set of database tables for blocks which could still be reverted by a fork switch.
+REVERSIBLE BLOCKS are blocks which could still be reverted by a fork switch.
+They are stored in the same tables as irreversible blocks but with `fork_id > 1`.
-These tables are defined in [src/hive_fork_manager/reversible_blocks.sql](./reversible_blocks.sql)

 Each app should work on a snapshot of block information, which is a combination of reversible and irreversible information based on the current status of the app's context (status being the state of the app's last processed block and the associated fork for that block).

 Because apps may work at different speeds, the fork manager has to hold reversible blocks information for every block and fork not already processed by any of the apps.
 This requires an efficient data structure.
-Fortunately the solution is quite simple - it is enough to add a fork id to the block data inserted by hived to the irreversible blocks table.
+Fortunately the solution is quite simple - it is enough to add a fork id to the block data.
 The fork manager manages forks ids - information about each fork is stored in the hafd.fork table.
-When 'hived' pushes a new block with a call to `hive.push_block`, the fork manager adds information about the current fork to a new reversible data row.
-Reversible data tables are presented in a generalised form in the example below:
+When 'hived' pushes a new block with a call to `hive.push_block`, the fork manager adds information about the current fork to the block data.
+Block data tables are presented in a generalised form in the example below:

 | block_num| fork id | data      |
 |----------|---------|-----------|